avast/ep-stats/docs/user_guide/aggregation.md

 ### Note on Randomization

 It is necessary for the statistics to work correctly that unit exposures are randomly (independently and identically a.k.a.
 IID) distributed within one experiment into its variants.
-This is usually the case when we randomize at pageview or event session unit types.
+This is usually the case when we randomize at page view or event session unit types.

 In general, one unit can experience the experiment variant multiple times.

 Violation of IID leads to uncontrolled false-positive errors in metric evaluation.
-Ep-stats remedies this IID violation by using [delta method for IID](../stats/ctr.md##asymptotic-distribution-of-ctr).
+Ep-stats remedies this IID violation by using [delta method for IID](../stats/ctr.md#asymptotic-distribution-of-ctr).

 ## Aggregation Types